Loyal Raiders fan Ice Cube had some kind words for Antonio Brown. What did he say?

 Brown this week is vacationing in Hawaii, but that doesn’t mean he’s just relaxing at the beach.

-He periodically posted videos on Instagram of his workouts with teenagers on the field, even catching passes from a jug machine while wearing a Raiders helmet.
+He periodically posted videos on Instagram of his workouts with teenagers on the field, even catching passes from a JUGS machine while wearing a Raiders helmet.

 Ice Cube said he’s optimistic the Raiders will fare better than a year ago when they went 4-12.